iainquayle/lemnos/issues.md

 two options, have a map that takes in the type and runs/returns the function, or, overide a interface function that is blank to begin with to the class (not instance).

+when going with the interface option, would maybe need to allow the functions to return some any data. perhaps look into whether there is some common pattern in creating modules, or whether there can be a common output data format.

 unroll any sub module, and just run everythin in line. this allows for member reuse, ie in the instance that a module has two static tensors that are the exact same, then use them in both. this can only be done for non callable members, use issubclass for this.